SyntaxError: applying the 'delete' operator to an unqualified name is deprecated

-SyntaxError: Calling delete on expression not allowed in strict mode (Edge) SyntaxError: applying the 'delete' operator to an unqualified name is deprecated (Firefox) SyntaxError: Delete of an unqualified identifier in strict mode.
-(Chrome)
+SyntaxError: Delete of an unqualified identifier in strict mode.
+(V8-based) SyntaxError: applying the 'delete' operator to an unqualified name is deprecated (Firefox) SyntaxError: Cannot delete unqualified property 'a' in strict mode.
+(Safari)

 delete operator.
 In strict mode, an attempt to delete a variable will throw an error and is not allowed.